Mass concentration in rescaled first order integral functionals: Introduction

-Note that the minimization can be restricted to non-negative functions when $m\geq 0$ and non-positive functions when $m\leq 0$, as explained in \Cref{positivityConstraint}.
+As a preliminary result, which applies to \labelcref{def_ener} and deserves interest on its own, we will establish the following: \begin{theorem} Let $f :\R\times \R^N \to [0,+\infty]$ be Borel measurable such that $f(0,0) = 0$.
+The function defined for every $m\in \R$ by

-As a preliminary result, which deserves interest on its own, we will establish the following: \begin{theorem} Let \(x\in\R^N\).
-The map \(m\mapsto H_f(x,m)\) is concave non-decreasing on \((0,+\infty)\).
-If we further assume that \(f(x,0,0)=0\) then $H_f(x,0) = 0$ and $H_f(x,\cdot)$ is either identically $+\infty$ on $(0,+\infty)$ or continuous on \([0,+\infty)\) ; it is in particular lower semicontinuous on $\R_+$.
-A similar statement holds on $(-\infty,0]$. \end{theorem} The proof is very simple and works with no further assumptions on \(f\), as a consequence of \Cref{concaveDN} and the following \Cref{positivityConstraint}.
+vanishes at $0$ and it is either identically $+\infty$ on $(0,+\infty)$, or it is everywhere finite, continuous, concave and non-decreasing on \([0,+\infty)\).
+The symmetric statement on $(-\infty,0]$ holds as well. \end{theorem} The proof is very simple and works with no further assumptions on \(f\).